 He has been part of more than $10m of research grant activity with units around campus including the School of Medicine, the College of Ag and Life Sciences, the School of Human Ecology, the Nelson Institute and the College of Letters and Science.

-He writes for a variety of audiences and has published in the top journals of six disciplinary associations and discussed in numerous national and international media outlets.
+He writes for a variety of audiences, has published in the top journals of six disciplinary associations, and his work is discussed in numerous national and international media outlets.

 For instance, in February of 2018 he was invited to deliver the Coss lecture to the Society for the Advancement of American Philosophy, in March of 2018 he did an hour long "University of the Air" interview for Wisconsin Public Radio, and in April 2018 traveled to Valencia Spain to deliver a Keynote address to a conference of academics and government on the place of markets and urban agriculture in large city food systems.